slepc/slepc/doc/source/documentation/manual/st.md

 :alt: Abstraction used by SLEPc solvers
 :name: fig:abstr

-Abstraction used by SLEPc solvers.
+Abstraction used by SLEPc solvers
 ```

-Internally, SLEPc operates with the abstraction illustrated in figure [](#fig:abstr).
+Internally, SLEPc operates with the scheme illustrated in figure [](#fig:abstr).
 The operations indicated by dashed arrows are implemented as virtual functions.
 From the user point of view, all the above explanation is transparent.
 The only thing he/she has to care about is to set the problem type appropriately with `EPSSetProblemType` (see section [](#sec:defprob)).
 In the case of the Cayley transform, SLEPc is using $\langle x,y\rangle_{A+\nu B}$ as the inner product for preserving symmetry.

 Using the $B$-inner product may be attractive also in the non-symmetric case ($A$ non-symmetric) as described in the next subsection.